Mark 39 nuclear bomb: Barksdale AFB, July 1959

 On July 6, 1959, a C-124 crashed on takeoff from Barksdale Air Force Base in Louisiana, with three Mark 39 Mod 2 weapons aboard.
 One weapon was completely destroyed by the fire, the other two were disassembled and salvaged.
 There was no detonation of high explosives in any of the weapons.
+According to one report, "One bomb completely except for the squash [thermonuclear secondary]... parachutes of other weapons were partially burned."

 Goldsboro, NC, January 1961

 Weapon No. 1, a Mark 39 Mod 2 thermonuclear weapon, as found by the explosive ordnance disposal team after the 1961 Goldsboro B-52 crash.

 On January 24, 1961, two Mark 39 Mod 2 nuclear bombs that were carried by a B-52 Stratofortress which broke up in the air and crashed near Goldsboro, North Carolina.
 The bombs were flung from the aircraft in such a way that initiated their firing sequences.
-One bomb left the plane at a high-enough altitude, and with a functioning parachute, allowing the firing sequence was able to go through every stage up to the Arm/Safe Switch, which functioned as intended and prevented a full detonation.
+One bomb left the plane at a high-enough altitude, and with a functioning parachute, allowing the firing sequence to go through every stage up to the Arm/Safe Switch, which functioned as intended and prevented a full detonation.
 The other left the plane at a lower altitude, and its parachute failed to open, and its firing sequence failed to prepare the bomb to arm even prior to the Arm/Safe Switch, and the weapon broke up upon contact with the ground prior to its fuzing system being armed.
 When its Arm/Safe Switch was recovered, it indicated visually that it was in the "Arm" position.
 However, further inspection found that this was only superficial (it was not actually electrically "armed"), and related to damage the switch sustained upon impact.
 The thermonuclear "secondary" of the second weapon was never recovered.
 The high-explosives in neither bomb detonated.
 The Goldsboro crash is considered by many, including safety engineers at Sandia National Laboratories, to be one of the "closest" calls for an accidental nuclear detonation, as the Arm/Safe Switch in the Mark 39 was known to be capable of accidental engagement.

 Yuba City, CA, March 1961

 On March 14, 1961 a B-52 carrying two Mark 39 Mod 2 (Alt 197) weapons crashed 15 mi west of Yuba City, California.
 One of the weapons was relatively intact.
 The other had separated from the aircraft after impact, tumbled several times, and had its internal components ("the primary and most of its secondary") thrown out of its ballistic case.
 The high explosives did not detonate for either weapon.
+Despite having Alt 197 applied, which should have made it impossible for the low voltage thermal battery to charge without the MC-1288 Arm/Safe switch being set to the "ARM" position, the batteries were activated in one weapon.
+A post-mortem investigation suggested the probable cause was a cable short upon impact, which allowed the energy from the MC-845 Bisch generator to bypass the MC-1288 Arm/Safe switch.